Viking Wall Oven F2 Fault Code

 F2 on a Viking wall oven indicates the oven temperature sensor (RTD probe) is reading a short circuit — sensor resistance is below the acceptable minimum for the current oven temperature.
 The ERC interprets this as a dangerously high temperature reading and shuts down the oven as a safety measure.
 Do not use the wall oven with F2 active — the oven cannot accurately regulate heat.
+F2 is most commonly caused by a failed RTD probe, which is a straightforward OEM replacement.
+Replacement with a genuine Viking OEM sensor resolves F2 in the majority of cases.

 -